etsondemand/iClassicMDM/README.md

 ![iClassicMDM](https://ihfinfotech.github.io/icmdmimages/ICMDM-logo-700px-RGB.jpg)

 ## Introduction
 iClassicMDM by IHF Infotech, is an easy-to-use , yet powerful Master Data Management Application which seamlessly consolidates data, deduplicates, ranks by reliable source and creates trusted golden records.
-The following rich features are baked into iClassic MDM: data stewardship workflows, data quality, cleansing, matching, ETL, data flow pipelines, a data modeler, API builder, data stores, and deployment automation.   iClassic MDM was built by a team that is deeply passionate and committed to simplifying data managements and puttign thsi mission critical iniitative within the reach of individuals and enterprises of all sizes.  iClassicMDM has built-in databases, thus enabling it to run on all operating systems OS - Linux, Windows, Mac & on all IOT devices.
+The following rich features are baked into iClassic MDM: data stewardship workflows, data quality, cleansing, matching, ETL, data flow pipelines, a data modeler, API builder, data stores, and deployment automation.   iClassic MDM was built by a team that is deeply passionate and committed to simplifying data management and putting this mission-critical initiative within the reach of individuals and enterprises of all sizes.
+The databases within iClassicMDM are built-in, thus enabling the application to run on all operating systems OS - Linux, Windows, Mac, & on all IOT devices.

 ### Installation